chutommy/bvviz/README.md

 make test-unit
 ```

 To run UI tests, make sure the server is online (on port 8080).
-The testing suit will create a new
+The testing suite will create a new
 session for testing purposes, so you don't need to worry about your current experiment.

 Shortly after starting the test, a new testing browser will be opened.
 Please don't intervene